 Sandy Levins, Author of Wednesday’s Women

-For the last seven years, her work has been honored by Early American Life magazine as among the best historically-informed handwork in America.
+Her work has been honored by Early American Life magazine as among the best historically-informed handwork in America.
 She has also been featured in the New York Times, Philadelphia Inquirer, NJ Monthly, SJ Magazine, American Spirit (magazine of the D.A.R) and on NPR.

 Levins was affiliated with the Camden County Historical Society in Camden, NJ, for 20 years, five of those as president of the organization.
 And every March, as she researched and prepared programs and displays for Women’s History Month, she discovered more and more women whose stories needed to be told.